jblang/z80ctrl/README.md

 Here are some items on my TODO list, just in the order they occurred to me, not necessarily the order I'll work on them:

-- Improve Z80 debugger to decode assembly operands and output them in opfetch watch mode (initial version checked in, but may have some bugs).
-- Improve Z80 debugger to allow single stepping of individual instructions rather requiring multiple and varying steps per instruction due to the differing number of clock cycles for different instructions.
 - Monitor command to control Z80 clock rate.
 - Monitor command to load and save binary files to and from memory.
-- Monitor command to disassemble data in memory.
 - autoexec.bat file to be run by monitor at startup.
 - Disk convenience commands for the monitor (erase files, create blank disk images, change directory, etc.)
 - Implement DMA for disk emulation so that the AVR will copy an entire sector of data to memory at a time instead of one byte at a time.
 This should speed up the disk performance dramatically.
 It will also require a custom CP/M BIOS so it will be a considerable effort.